dingyuchen/foading/ma3110/taylor-and-maclaurin-series.md

 1. $f$ is infinitely differentiable on $(a, b)$ and
 2. for any $x_0 \in (a, b)$, the Taylor Series of $f$ about $x_0$ converges to $f$ in a neighborhood of $x_0$.

-## Arithmetic Operations with Power Serieso
+## Arithmetic Operations with Power Series

 The **Cauchy product** of $\sum^\infty_{n = 0} a_n$ and $\sum^\infty_{n = 0} b_n$ is the series $\sum^\infty_{n = 0} c_n$, where for each $n \in \N$,